mmatschiner/panama/one_on_x_prior_test/README.md

 #### How to run

-To conduct this analysis, navigate into the `scripts` directory and run `bash run_all.sh`.
+To conduct this analysis, navigate into the `src` directory and run `bash run_all.sh`.
 This will replace the result files currently included in directory `res` and conduct all steps of the analysis.
 This analysis will take a few days to complete.

 #### Results